-If you needed more reasons to consider Costa Rica as a potential vacation destination, this article contains a few that rolled off the tongue easily.
-But before you peg Costa Rica as simply a holiday destination, know that there are many people like you who came to visit before who now live and work here with much success and happiness.
-And when people like us go back “home” for a visit to wherever we originated from before, these are the things that remind us of why we choose Costa Rica every day as our forever home.
+ho have come to visit us before, and who now live and work here, with much success and happiness to boot.
+And when people like us go back “home” for a visit to wherever we originate from, these are the things that remind us of why we choose Costa Rica every day as our forever home.